Ziggeo/android-sdk-demo/README.md

 Call call = mVideoService.create(...);
 call.cancel();
 ```
-Note: you can also cancel requests for embedded recorder
+Note: you can also cancel the last active request for recorder using
 `mZiggeo.cancel()`

 ## Proguard config